 - 5. Use proper lifting techniques to avoid back and shoulder injuries.
 Lift with a straight back (not hunched over), using your leg muscles. - 6.
 Use mechanical assistance to move heavy or awkward objects.
 These include pallet jacks, rolling tables, and powered lift devices. - 7.
 Space Heaters - a.
 Choose only heaters tested at an independent lab such as UL or ETL. - b.
 Make sure your model has tip-over protection which shuts heater off automatically if unit tips over. - c.
 Manual Reset Over-Temperature Safety Cutoff.
 (Automatically turns heater off if overheating occurs. - d.
 Heaters constructed with metal cabinets must be equipped with a grounded (3 blade) plug for use on 110-120 volts AC.
 (Failure to use the heater without a properly grounded outlet could result in an electrical shock hazard. - e.
 Keep combustibles such as waste baskets, papers, boxes, and furniture at least 3 feet from front of heater and at least 1 foot from the sides. - f.
 Turn off heater if it will be left unattended for more than 15 minutes.
 Always unplug heater when not in use for longer periods of time. - g.
 Do not operate heater with a damaged cord or plug.
 If heater has been dropped or damaged in any way do not use. - h.
 Do not run cord under carpeting.
 Do not cover cord with throw rugs, or runners.
 Arrange cord away from traffic area, and if cord is run under desk ensure cord will not get caught on your foot. - i.
 A heater has hot and electrically arcing parts inside.
 Do not use it in areas where flammable materials are used or stored. - 8.
 Office Decorations - a.
-Do not obstruct or in any way compromise the use or function of exits, corridors, fire alarms, or electrical panels. - b.
-Extension cords, used improperly, can present fire, electrical and tripping hazards.
+Do not obstruct or in any way compromise the use or function of exits, corridors, fire alarms, or electrical panels. - Extension cords, used improperly, can present fire, electrical and tripping hazards.
 Be certain all cords are UL approved and have a three-pronged plug.
 Protect from over-current loads by selecting extension cords with adequate current-carrying capacity.
 Locate so as to prevent tripping. - c.
-Do not place decorations so as to obscure emergency exit signs, emergency lighting, nor near fire sprinkler heads.
+Do not place decorations so as to obscure emergency exit signs, emergency lighting, nor near fire sprinkler heads. - 9.
+Pets - a.
+Do not bring non-service animals (pets) to work unless the animal is part of County operations.
+Examples include Fairground livestock, VAST program dog, or K9 dogs. - b.
+Only service animals are allowed in County buildings.
+Signs at the entrances should be posted to communicate this policy.